Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 14 April 2026 13.06.48 UTC
+- WIB: Selasa, 14 April 2026 15.01.37 UTC
-- WITA: Selasa, 14 April 2026 14.06.48 UTC
+- WITA: Selasa, 14 April 2026 16.01.37 UTC
-- WIT: Selasa, 14 April 2026 15.06.48 UTC
+- WIT: Selasa, 14 April 2026 17.01.37 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: success
+Kategori: technology